enzodesena/covid-genome-matlab-parser/README.md

 * **`latitude`** - The approximate latitude corresponding to the locality (this is only available if step 2 was run).
 * **`longitude`** - The approximate longitude corresponding to the locality (this is only available if step 2 was run).

-If you use step 3 to access the data, everything will be indexed accordingly.
-So, for instance, the genomic sequence of the first measurement is `datasets(1).genebank_entry.Sequence`.

 ## Contributing

 Pull requests are welcome.